top of page

 Click or tap the camera icon below to navigate directly to the Solera at Anthem Events Galleries page.
 If you would like to share your own photos from any past Solera at Anthem event, please email Dominique Jordan- Qaraja.

-Summer landscape watering restrictions
+Fall landscape watering restrictions

 To learn more about how often and how long to water, and for other important landscape watering tips, visit the SNWA website.